sebasg84/InvGears/README.md

 The InvGears workbench allows the creation of gear systems.
 The gear generation algorithm is based on [[1]](#1).

-Now with spherical involute bevel gear!!!
+Now with spherical involute gear!!!

 Given a set of parameters corresponding to a pair of gears, the algorithm finds the geometry of both gears.